nuuuwan/news_lk3_data/README.md

 *2024-06-14 12:11:00* · [`economynextcom`](https://economynext.com/sri-lanka-to-tax-imaginary-rents-on-houses-under-imf-deal-168001/) · `en`

-ECONOMYNEXT – Sri Lanka will charge taxes on owner occupied and vacant residential houses on imputed or ‘imaginary’ rents from April 2025 on tax hikes under an International Monetary Fund deal after aggressive macroeconomic policy pushed the country into sovereign default.
+ECONOMYNEXT – Sri Lanka will charge taxes on owner occupied and vacant residential houses on imputed or ‘imaginary’ rents from April 2025, under an International Monetary Fund deal after aggressive macroeconomic policy pushed the country into sovereign default.

 The imputed rents will be calculated based on a property price register.
 However there will be an exemption threshold, a report released by after